henrialb/alfraclinic-app/README.md

 # README

-App for recording challenge results in athlete recovery and performance clinic Alfraclinic.
+App for recording challenge results in athlete recovery and performance clinic **Alfraclinic**.

 ## Getting started